zapier/zapier-platform-cli/README.md

 ### Search-Powered Fields

 For fields that take id of another object to create a relationship between the two (EG: a project id for a ticket), you can specify the `search` property on the field to indicate that Zapier needs to prompt the user to setup a Search step to populate the value for this field.
-Similar to dynamic dropdowns, the value for this property is a dot-seperated concatination of a search's key and the field to use for the value.
+Similar to dynamic dropdowns, the value for this property is a dot-separated concatenation of a search's key and the field to use for the value.

 ```javascript
 const App = {